jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 Currently the Paul West algorithm produces the better results and is set as the default version.

+Because of the two algorithms the generation of contour points and contour lines is split into two separate operations.
+Once one of the algorithms begins to operate fully as desired the operations may be recombined.

 ***

 [OBJ to CSV 0.11.00 ](v-0-11/obj-to-csv.html)